psholtz/MIT-SICP/Projects-S2005/Project2/README.md

 Problem 5
 ---------

 Write a procedure "make-eye-for-n-eyes."
-This procedure should take a number as input and return the approprite "Eye-for-eye"-like strategy.
+This procedure should take a number as input and return the appropriate "Eye-for-eye"-like strategy.
 For example, "(make-eye-for-n-eyes 2)" should return a strategy equivalent to "eye-for-two-eyes."
 Use this procedure to create a new strategy and test it against the other strategies.
 Describe the observed behavior.

 Problem 6
 ---------